Webhooks

 In order to validate the incoming payload, you will need to have the secret handy - the one you've generated yourself when creating or updating the webhook.

 Every webhook payload comes with two signature headers generated from the combination of the secret and payload.
 X-Signature header contains the SHA1 hash of the payload, while X-Signature-256 contains the SHA256 hash.
-We're using the exact same mechanism as GitHub to generate signatures, please refer to for details.
+We're using the exact same mechanism as GitHub to generate signatures, please refer to this article for details.